RunestoneInteractive/thinkcspy/_sources/Functions/thinkcspyExercises.rst

     #.
 Write a non-fruitful function ``drawEquitriangle(someturtle, somesize)`` which calls ``drawPoly`` from the
-        previous question to have its turtle draw a equilateral triangle.
+        question above to have its turtle draw an equilateral triangle.

         .. activecode:: ex_5_6